 The Lie algebroid structure on $A$ induces a Lie algebroid structure on $f^\star A\to N$; its anchor is the projection $f^\star A\to TN$ and its bracket is given by

 for any $x_1,x_2\in\XX(N)$ and $a_1,a_2\in\sections{A}$ such that $f_*(x_1)=\rho(a_1)$ and $f_*(x_2)=\rho(a_2)$ (see \cite{HMackenzie} for details).

-\begin{prop} Let $A$ be a Lie algebroid over $M$ and $f:N\to M$ a smooth map whose differential $f_*:TN\to TM$ is transversal to the anchor of $A$.
+\begin{proposition} Let $A$ be a Lie algebroid over $M$ and $f:N\to M$ a smooth map whose differential $f_*:TN\to TM$ is transversal to the anchor of $A$.
 Then \begin{enumerate} \item If $E$ is a module over $A$, then $f^*E$ is a module over $f^\star A$. \item The map $f$ induces a natural homomorphism

-\end{enumerate} \end{prop} \begin{proof} The first assertion is easily proved if one thinks of Lie algebroid modules in terms of horizontal lifting.
+\end{enumerate} \end{proposition} \begin{proof} The first assertion is easily proved if one thinks of Lie algebroid modules in terms of horizontal lifting.
 The second assertion follows from a direct verification. \end{proof}